-If you are needing some Christmas light ideas, examples of some different types, and installation tips, you’re in the right place.
+If you are needing some Christmas light installation ideas, examples of some different types, and other tips, you’re in the right place.

 Planning your Christmas lighting is a wise way to attain the desired effect you are hoping to achieve.
 Let us have a look at some ideas to get you started.